Bias-Aware Inference in Regularized Regression Models: Additional results

 \section{Additional results}

-We present some additional results that are useful for practical implementation with unknown error variance, and for assessing the plausibility of the assumption $\Pen(\gamma)\le C$. \Cref{sec:global_estimation_algebra} considers the problem of estimating the regression function globally, and derives properties of a regularized regression estimator in this problem. \Cref{sec:se_consistency} applies this estimator as an initial estimator used to construct residuals for standard errors with unknown error variance. \Cref{sec:C_lower_CI} presents a lower \ac{CI} for $C$ that can be used to assess the plausibility of the assumption $\Pen(\gamma)\le C$.
+This \namecref{sec:additional-results} presents additional results that are useful for implementing \Cref{algorithm:baseline}, and for assessing the plausibility of the assumption $\Pen(\gamma)\le C$. \Cref{sec:global_estimation_algebra} derives the properties of a regularized estimator of the regression function $w_{i}\beta+z_{i}'\gamma$. \Cref{sec:se_consistency} gives conditions under which this estimator can be used to construct initial estimates of residuals in \Cref{algorithm:baseline}. \Cref{sec:C_lower_CI} presents a lower \ac{CI} for $C$ that can be used to assess the plausibility of the assumption $\Pen(\gamma)\le C$.